Catherine the Great: Russian Orthodoxy

-In many ways, the Orthodox Church fared no better than its foreign counterparts during the reign of Catherine.
+In many ways, the Russian Orthodox Church fared no better than its foreign counterparts during the reign of Catherine.
 Under her leadership, she completed what Peter III had started.
-The church's lands were expropriated, and the budget of both monasteries and bishoprics were controlled by the Collegium of Accounting.
+The Church's lands were expropriated, and the budget of both monasteries and bishoprics were controlled by the Collegium of Accounting.
 Endowments from the government replaced income from privately held lands.
 The endowments were often much less than the original intended amount.
 She closed 569 of 954 monasteries, of which only 161 received government money.
-Only 400,000 roubles of church wealth were paid back.
+Only 400,000 roubles of Church wealth were paid back.
 While other religions (such as Islam) received invitations to the Legislative Commission, the Orthodox clergy did not receive a single seat.
 Their place in government was restricted severely during the years of Catherine's reign.

-In 1762, to help mend the rift between the Orthodox church and a sect that called themselves the Old Believers, Catherine passed an act that allowed Old Believers to practise their faith openly without interference.
-While claiming religious tolerance, she intended to recall the Old Believers into the official church.
+In 1762, to help mend the rift between the Russian Orthodox Church and a sect that called themselves the Old Believers, Catherine passed an act that allowed Old Believers to practice their faith openly without interference.
+While claiming religious tolerance, she intended to recall the Old Believers into the official Church.
 They refused to comply, and in 1764, she deported over 20,000 Old Believers to Siberia on the grounds of their faith.
 In later years, Catherine amended her thoughts.
 Old Believers were allowed to hold elected municipal positions after the Urban Charter of 1785, and she promised religious freedom to those who wished to settle in Russia.

 Religious education was reviewed strictly.
 At first, she attempted to revise clerical studies, proposing a reform of religious schools.
 This reform never progressed beyond the planning stages.
 By 1786, Catherine excluded all religion and clerical studies programs from lay education.
-By separating the public interests from those of the church, Catherine began a secularisation of the day-to-day workings of Russia.
+By separating the public interests from those of the Church, Catherine began a secularisation of the day-to-day workings of Russia.
 She transformed the clergy from a group that wielded great power over the Russian government and its people to a segregated community forced to depend on the state for compensation.